manishtripathi96/Content_warning_chrome_extension/README.md

 ├─ warning.js
 └─ welcome.html

-Permissions
+🔑 Permissions

-storage for the filter toggle
+storage → for the filter toggle

-tabs and webNavigation for warning flow
+tabs and webNavigation → for warning flow

-host_permissions: <all_urls> to run on any site
+host_permissions: <all_urls> → to run on any site

-How it works
+⚙️ How It Works

 The popup writes filterEnabled in chrome.storage.sync.

-content.js loads badWords.json, builds regexes, then blurs matches inside common content areas.
+content.js loads badWords.json, builds regexes, and blurs matches inside common content areas.

 initiate.js checks a backend for URL risk and can open warning.html first.
-You can allow once and proceed.
+User can allow once and proceed.

 popup.js can send a URL report to a backend.

-Quick start (Chrome / Edge / Brave)
+🚀 Quick Start (Chrome / Edge / Brave)

 Download or clone this repo.